calstar/cas-sw/apps/rfm69/README.rst

 Many parts of the rfm69-specific code are derived from this library: https://github.com/LowPowerLab/RFM69

 In its current state, the application runs without errors and reports that the data was transmitted sucesfully, however it has not yet been tested with a reciever radio that would verify if data is actually being sent.

+** Note: the JP1 jumper that connects the radio's output to the antenna has not yet been soldered on to the board.
+We need to add the JP1 jumper so that the radio will actually be able to transmit. **